Ebeid/ebeid.github.io/content/blog/creating-a-new-theme.md

 ---
-author: "Michael Henderson"
+author: Michael Henderson
-date: 2014-09-28
+date: "2014-09-28"
+highlight: true
 linktitle: Creating a New Theme
 title: Creating a New Theme
-highlight: true
 ---